top of page

 • Two medications running simultaneously

-Without proof of concurrency in the MAR, 96368 cannot be defended.
+Without clear proof of overlapping infusion times in the MAR, 96368 cannot be supported or defended during an audit.

 The 2026 Timing Rule Reality